dhsouthbend/databases/sections/7-commonqueries.md

 # Querying your database

 Now that we have a decent looking database, we can execute some queries to manipulate our data.
 For this section, we will be using the Python REPL.
-At the command line, navigate to the directory where you are keeping the "firstdb.db" database, and type:
+At the command line, navigate to the directory where you are keeping the "first.db" database, and type:

 ```
 python